sean-smith/pcluster.cloud/content/01-getting-started/02-pcmanager-install.md

 weight = 12
 +++

-The [AWS ParallelCluster API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html) has been released with the version 3 of AWS ParallelCluster.
-It enables you to to manage clusters though an API hosted on AWS and build workflows to manage your cluster lifecycle with Python.
+[AWS ParallelCluster UI](https://docs.aws.amazon.com/parallelcluster/latest/ug/pcui-using-v3.html) is a web UI that built upon the [AWS ParallelCluster API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html) that you can use to create, manage, and access your compute clusters.
+It's deployed as a CloudFormation stack into your AWS account and it'll take ~20 minutes to deploy.

-ParallelCluster UI is a web UI that built upon the AWS ParallelCluster API that you can use to manage your compute clusters.
-It'll take about 20 minutes to deploy both stacks.
-You will initiate the deployment now to have it ready by the time you need it.
+## Setup

 1. Deploy the ParallelCluster UI stack by clicking on the link in your region.
-If you don't have a preffered region use **Ohio (us-east-2)**.
+If you don't have a preferred region use **Ohio (us-east-2)**:

 | Region                     | Launch                                                                                                                                                                                                                                                                                                                                         |
 |----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|